You wake up one morning and open your website, only to be greeted by a horrifying ‘Website/Server Down’ message.

 - H] You can always login to your iThemes account for BackupBuddy Stash to check how much storage space has been occupied by your backups and other related details.

-That was all about BackupBuddy, now lets move on to another fascinating backup plugins for WordPress.
+That was all about BackupBuddy, now let’s move on to another fascinating backup plugin for WordPress.

 #2.
 Backup WordPress Plugin

 If you are a non-fussy individual who just wants a simple automated backup solution for your WordPress website, then Backup WordPress plugin is made just for you!